nouxia7/nouxia-notes/content/posts/arm-kernel-rop-heroctf-2025/index.md

 #
 ```

-Then, in another window, start the debugging session using GDB and pointing it to the `Image` file, then running the command `start remote :1234`.
+Then, in another window, start the debugging session using GDB and point it to the `Image` file, then run the command `start remote :1234`.
 ```shell
 $ gdb-multiarch Image
 GNU gdb (Ubuntu 15.0.50.20240403-0ubuntu1) 15.0.50.20240403-git